wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.6 =
+* Fix: Fixed bug with 2FA not properly handling email address login.
+* Fix: Show logins/logouts when Live Traffic is disabled.
+* Fix: Fixed bug with PCRE versions < 7.0 (repeated subpattern is too long).
+* Fix: Now able to delete whitelisted URL/params containing ampersands and non-UTF8 characters.
+* Improvement: Reduced 2FA activation code to expire after 30 days.
+* Improvement: Live Traffic now only shows verified Googlebot under Google Crawler filter for new visits.
+* Improvement: Adjusted permissions on Firewall log/config files to be 0640.
+* Fix: Fixed false positive from Maldet in the wfConfig table during the scan.

 = 6.1.5 =
 * Fix: WordPress language files no longer flagged as changed.